data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 So question would really be around what you want to get out of it and then figuring out how to organize and orchestrate that interaction.

-**Host:** That time machine quality is really one of the biggest appeals to me personally.
+**Kyle:** That time machine quality is really one of the biggest appeals to me personally.
 So perhaps my questions even undervalued some of the pipelining issues you start to mention, could we talk about some of the generally used cases there?

 **Daniel:** As I mentioned, the data pipelining piece in [Pachyderm is language agnostic](http://www.pachyderm.io).
 And I think this is a really important piece to emphasize in the context of data science and data engineering.
 Because a lot of the friction and problems and the data team come about because you’re developing a model and some cool stuff that you like working with on your laptop but then maybe you have to hand off your model to Java engineers or something to implement for your data infrastructure or you got data engineers working over here in Scala and then you got people from scientific backgrounds coming in and working even in MatLab or whatever it is.